pera-soft/weather-whatsapp-bot/README.md

 ## How To Send Messages

 * Send "join your-sandbox-name" Whatsapp message to the phone number given you by Twilio.
-See [Twilio Sandbox Video] for more information.
+Watch [Twilio Sandbox Video] for more information.
-* After joining the sandbox you can now send location message to the phone number.
+* After joining the sandbox you can now send a location message to the phone number.
 <!--
 ### Installation